-- You don't have to think about it every day, or every time you have sex, so it doesn't interrupt or affect your sex life.
+- You do not have to think about protecting yourself against pregnancy every time you have sex, so it does not interrupt your sex life.

-- You will need to use contraception until the operation is done and until your next period or for three months afterwards (depending on the type of sterilisation).
+- You'll need to use contraception up until you have the operation, and until your next period or for 3 months after the operation (depending on the type of sterilisation).

-- As with any surgery, there's a small risk of complications.
-These include internal bleeding, infection or damage to other organs.
+- As with any surgery, there's a small risk of complications, such as internal bleeding, infection or damage to other organs.

-- There's a small risk that the operation won't work.
+- There's a small risk that the operation will not work.
 Blocked tubes can rejoin immediately or years later.

-- If the operation fails, this may increase the risk of ectopic pregnancy (when a fertilised egg implants outside the womb, usually in a fallopian tube).
+- If the operation fails, this may increase the risk of a fertilised egg implanting outside the womb (ectopic pregnancy).

 How female sterilisation is carried out